vikamuhan-reddy/19AI405ExpNo7/README.md

         return True
     return False

-# Function to check if the game has ended in a draw
 def check_draw(board):
     return all(cell is not None for row in board for cell in row)

-# Function to get the available moves on the board
 def get_available_moves(board):
     return [(row, col) for row in range(3) for col in range(3) if board[row][col] is None]

-# Function to evaluate the current state of the board
 def evaluate(board):
     if check_winner(board, X):
         return 1